Your first date is done and dusted. You had a great time last night.

 It’s far better to be seen as keen rather than not interested.

-If you’re unsure, a text the following evening is a fairly safe bet.
+If you’re unsure, a follow-up text the following evening is a fairly safe bet.

-Whilst some people may find a text the very next day a bit too much, the vast majority probably wouldn’t bat an eyelid at this.
+Whilst some people may find a text the very next day a bit too much, the most people probably wouldn’t bat an eyelid at this.

 Avoid playing games and trying too hard to build anticipation.
 If a person likes you, it’s not fair to make them wait too long to know that you like them back.